open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

       path: gcr.io/google_containers/echoserver:1.10
       repository: images/echo
 ```
 The target location of the image can be set with the `repository` field.
-Here the resulting image will be stored at `github.com/open-component-model/megacomponent/images/echo:1.10` and contain a field in the component descriptor:
+Here the resulting image will be stored at `github.com/open-component-model/megacomponent/images/echo:1.10` and contained in the field `referenceName` in the component descriptor:

 ```yaml
    - access: